 Google has its own Page Speed Insights tool which tells you exactly where you need to improve, but please bear in mind this can be a little pedantic and some of the advice can actually result in slowing your site down.

-My personal favourite is Real Site Speed Tool.
-It tells you what is worth doing and what isn’t worth doing, further to this it tells you what files you need to change and even auto generates the files that need changing.
+My personal favourite is the Real Site Speed Tool.
+It tells you what is worth doing and what isn’t worth doing, further to this it tells you what files you need to change and even auto-generates the files that need changing.

 All you have to do is upload them to your web server.
 Nifty stuff.